fission/docs.fission.io/docs/content/languages/nodejs.md

 ## Before you start

-We'll assume you have Fission and Kubernetes setup.
+We assume you have Fission and Kubernetes setup.
 If not, head over to the [install guide](../installation/_index.en.md).
 Verify your Fission setup with:

 ```
 fission --version